And God blessed the seventh day and declared it holy, because it was the day when he rested from all His work of creation.

 It seemed that this concept of Sabbath was a core part of understanding, knowing and experiencing God.

-From this curiosity, I re-read different passages of scripture where Scripture mentions Sabbath.
+From this curiosity, I re-read different passages of Scripture where it mentions Sabbath.
 I also ordered two books by incredible authors on The Sabbath.
 In knowing that Sabbath is a non-western practice and one that only the Jewish people TRULY know, I wanted to get a Jewish perspective on this day.
 I heard and read wonderful things by the Rabbi Abraham Joshua Heschel’s teachings and life, so I ordered his book, “The Sabbath.”
 Then for a western perspective in how Sabbath relates to the culture I live in, I ordered Walter Brueggemann’s book, “Sabbath as Resistance.”

 a holy day